-The Paracel and Spratly island chains, contested by China and several of its South China Sea neighbors, have been a major area of contention in recent years.
-China, under the UN Convention of the Law of the Sea, has the most direct claim to the territories, and has taken steps in recent months to cement those claims by establishing civilian air travel to the islands and setting up military air hangars.
+The Paracel and Spratly island chains, contested by China and several of its South China Sea neighbours, have been a major area of contention in recent years.
+China, under the UN Convention of the Law of the Sea, has the most direct claim to the territories and has taken steps in recent months to cement those claims by establishing civilian air travel to the islands and setting up military air hangars.

-The US, itself not a signatory to the Law of the Sea treaty, nevertheless cites the treaty as a reason that China lacks a claim, and is calling for the matter to be resolved in the arbitration body established by the treaty, vowing to members of ASEAN, an alliance established by the US with China’s neighbors in an attempt to encircle Beijing, that they will protect these country’s claims against Chinese aggression.
+The US, itself not a signatory to the Law of the Sea treaty, nevertheless cites the treaty as a reason that China lacks a claim, and is calling for the matter to be resolved in the arbitration body established by the treaty, vowing to members of ASEAN, an alliance established by the US with China’s neighbours in an attempt to encircle Beijing, that they will protect these country’s claims against Chinese aggression.

 In the midst of what some would claim to be a nascent world conflict, Loud & Clear’s Brian Becker sat down with political analyst Dmitry Babich to discuss the situation.

 Does Secretary Carter’s announcement of an increased US military presence in the South China Sea increase the likelihood of conflict?

 "I think it does, and I would say that the United States has intentionally created tension in the South China Sea for the last three years which led to the rapprochement of China and Russia, which nobody expected," said Babich.
 The analyst explained that in 2014 China agreed, after long protestation, to pay Russia a higher amount on oil imports.